djangify/our-spot/README.md

 ![comment](readme/images/rm-comment.png)

+There is a link back to the profile of any user who leaves a comment (see [user profile](#user-profile) information below for image)

 </details>

 ## Report profile and photo

 <details>

-There is a link available for members who want to report a profile or photo.
+There is a link available for users who want to report a profile or photo.
 A pop up box appears inviting them to submit their report to Admin.

 ![comment](readme/images/rm-report-photo.png)